f/vue-plugin-boilerplate/README.md

 ### `press` Command

+For both **shell** and **GitHub Template** you should run the `press` command.

-`press.sh` file is a script to rewrite some words in this package according to your changes.
+`press` file is a script to rewrite some words in this package according to your changes.
 When you run it you'll be prompted as following:

 ```
 Your plugin name? (with dahshes like vue-plugin-boilerplate): vue-querystring-state